atkaridarshan04/perfscope/docs/bottleneck-guide.md

 **Alert:** `CPU usage at 92% — critical saturation detected`

-**What it means:** The CPU is nearly fully utilized.
-New requests queue up waiting for CPU time.
+The CPU is nearly fully utilized.
+New work queues waiting for CPU time.

-**Common causes:**
+**Common causes:** too many concurrent processes, inefficient algorithms, runaway process.
-- Too many concurrent processes
-- Inefficient algorithms (O(n²) loops, etc.)
-- Missing parallelism
-- Runaway process

-**How to investigate:**
+**Investigate:**
-1. Check the Process Table — which process has highest CPU%?
+1. Check the Process Table — which process has the highest CPU%?
-2. Run `perf stat` on that PID to see instruction efficiency
+2. Run `perf stat` on that PID to check instruction efficiency (IPC)
 3. Generate a FlameGraph to find the hot function

 ---